cydrollinger1968/MotorDrive/README.md

 >Email: cydrollinger@gmail.com
 ![Motor Driver](/docs/images/motorDRVjlc.png)
 **PURPOSE:**<br />
 This design is an attempt at building a global team implementing an open source generic three phase brushless direct current(BLDC) motor driver.
-The completed hardware design, prototype, adds immediate value to you through turn-key manufacturing at a low price from jlcpcb.com.
-Future development is necessary in the areas of firmware, software, mechanical, and including hardware technologies to complete a sophisticated electro-mechanical system.
+Transperency is primary allowing anyone access to all bits of the design.
+The completed hardware design, a prototype, adds immediate value to you through turn-key manufacturing at a low price from jlcpcb.com.
+Future development is necessary in the areas of firmware, software, mechanical, hardware, and Github repository technologies to complete a sophisticated electro-mechanical system.
 This current hardware design with your contributions could leverage the following examples of today's cutting edge technologies:
 <a href="https://hubblenetwork.com/" target="_blank">Hubble Network<a/>,
 <a href="https://wirepas.com/" target="_blank">WirePas<a/>, and
-<a href="https://www.zephyrproject.org/" target="_blank">Zephyr RTOS<a/> enabling future technological solutions.
+<a href="https://www.zephyrproject.org/" target="_blank">Zephyr RTOS<a/> enabling future solutions.
 Three file structures are necessary to upload at <a href ="https://jlcpcb.com/" target="_blank">JLCPCB.com<a/> for turn-key manufacturing: gerber/jlcpcb6lry/jlcpcb6lyr.zip, manufacturing/DRVjlc(2)_top_cpl.csv, and manufacturing/DRVjlc(2)_top_bom.csv.
 This would result in the following model of your new hardware:
 <a href ="/docs/images/jlcII.png" target="_blank">JLCPCB.com Model<a/><br />
 **HARDWARE DESIGN:**